evanhe1/async-workshop/README.md

 };
 ```

-Note that the asynchronous Promises and synchronous ```console.log``` calls are written as everything was synchronous, with the ```await``` keyword serving as the only distinguishing characteristic.
+Note that the asynchronous Promises and synchronous ```console.log``` calls are written as if everything were synchronous, with the ```await``` keyword serving as the only distinguishing characteristic.
 This is the main benefit of using the async/await syntax: it allows us to integrate asynchronous and synchronous code much more seamlessly.

 ### Handling Errors